caiobukvar/bkvr-dev/README.md

 # **Meet Caio Bukvar, software developer!**

 This is a website is being created as a portfolio to show a bit about myself.
-It is a project that will be under development for a time, with constant updates.<br><br>
+It is a project that will be under development for a time, with constant updates.

 ## Technologies Used